-Beginning in fall 2016, a new campus wide program model called Foundations replaced the program model Horizons.
-Foundations programs give Juilliard students learning experiences that complement their academic curriculum and professional experiences.
-By engaging students in educational conversations, activities, and workshops, students are able to expand their minds and knowledge base as well as develop important skills that they, as performing artists and global citizens, can use throughout their careers and personal lives.
+Foundations programs give Juilliard students learning experiences that complement the academic curriculum and their professional experiences.
+By engaging students in educational conversations, activities, and workshops, students can expand their minds and knowledge base as well as develop important skills that they, as performing artists and global citizens, can use throughout their careers and personal lives.
 For a description of Foundations, click HERE.